Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

-Thus the logic is the following.
-We first rewrite \(F_{\partial\Omega}(s)\) as a Mellin--Laplace transform of the support-triangle counting function.
-We then use the meromorphic continuation of \(F_{\partial\Omega}(s)\) near \(s=\tfrac23\) to obtain, by a Tauberian theorem, the asymptotic distribution of triangle sizes.
-Finally, invoking the geometric comparison between the partial-cut models \(\Omega^t\) and the actual wave fronts \(\Omega_t\) established earlier in the appendix, we convert this counting asymptotic into the asymptotic law for \(\operatorname{Length}_{\mathbb Z}(\partial\Omega_t)\), and hence into the corresponding residue formula for \(Z_\Omega(s)\).
+Thus the logic is as follows.
+We rewrite \(F_{\partial\Omega}(s)\) as a Mellin--Laplace transform of the support-triangle counting function.
+The meromorphic continuation of \(F_{\partial\Omega}(s)\) near \(s=\frac23\) then gives the asymptotic distribution of triangle sizes.
+Finally, the comparison between \(\Omega^t\) and \(\Omega_t\) converts that counting asymptotic into the asymptotic law for \(P_\Omega(t)\), and hence into the corresponding residue formula for \(Z_\Omega(s)\).

 Let